espressif/developer-portal/content/blog/simplify-embedded-projects-with-esp-bsp/index.md

 ## Introduction

 Are you a maker or an embedded systems enthusiast looking to create applications that work seamlessly across different ESP32 development boards?
-Whether you’re using the ESP-Wrover-Kit, M5Stack-CoreS3, ESP32-S3-BOX-3, or other compatible boards, the ESP Board Support Package (ESP-BSP) makes your life easier.
+Whether you’re using the [ESP-WROVER-KIT](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/hw-reference/esp32/get-started-wrover-kit.html), [M5Stack-CoreS3](https://docs.m5stack.com/en/core/CoreS3), [ESP32-S3-BOX-3](https://github.com/espressif/esp-box/blob/master/docs/hardware_overview/esp32_s3_box_3/hardware_overview_for_box_3.md), or other compatible boards, the ESP Board Support Package (ESP-BSP) makes your life easier.
 In this article, we’ll walk you through how to get started with ESP-BSP, enabling you to focus on your project’s functionality without worrying about hardware differences.

 ## What is ESP-BSP?

-ESP-BSP is a collection of Board Support Packages specifically designed for Espressif’s development boards.
+[ESP-BSP](https://github.com/espressif/esp-bsp) is a collection of Board Support Packages featuring Espressif’s or M5Stack development boards.
+The set can be extended to any board with Espressif’s chip.
 It provides a standardized interface, allowing you to develop applications that are easy to port between different boards.
 By using ESP-BSP, you can:

 - **Streamline Hardware Integration**: Simplify code and reduce complexity.
 - **Enhance Portability**: Easily adapt your application to different boards.
 - **Access Standardized APIs**: Ensure consistency across your projects.

 ## Getting Started with ESP-BSP

+The following example covers steps for building application for ESP32-S3-BOX-3 which is supported by ESP-BSP.

 ### Hardware Setup